pymc-devs/pymc-examples/myst_nbs/causal_inference/interrupted_time_series.myst.md

 plt.legend();
 ```

+This seems reasonable in that the priors over the intercept and slope are broad enough to lead to predicted observations which easily contain the actual data.
+This means that the particular priors chosen will not unduly constrain the posterior parameter estimates.

++++

 ## Inference
 Draw samples for the posterior distribution, and remember we are doing this for the pre intervention data only.